aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

     * Autonomous Gatling Style, High RPM, Fixed Position Rail Guns
     * Same movement speed as a Corvette unloaded, movement like a Dreadnought when loaded

-### Interactive Environment
+## Interactive Environment

-The asteroids found within the cloud are interactive with the weaponry of some of the ships in the game allowing the player to use them as a part of their combat strategy:
+The asteroids found within the reminisce cloud are interactive with the weaponry of both the Dreadnought and the Corvette; allowing those ship types to use them as a part of their combat strategy:

 * Torpedo - Corvette torpedoes can be used to break apart larger asteroid particles or pulverize smaller ones into dust.
 * Heavy Guns - Guns from the Dreadnought and the Corvette can be used to push asteroid particles around to change their direction and velocity.

 Asteroids will follow the same physical model as the ships and will have inertia which will cause them to deal massive damage to the hull of any unfortunate ship to collide with one of them at speed.

-### Resource Management
+## Resource Management

 Just like in the real world, things in the game use other things to get work done.
 Ships have chemical engines and thus require fuel, guns require ammunition to fire and all ships require electricity to power their vital equipment.